heinhtetPS/weather-test/README.md

 - icons for all this stuff
 - other random stuff like wind, humidity, uv, pressure

+### Future Directions / Improvements
+- Use the DAILY API call instead of the forecast one which gives you 5 days of info, every 3 hours
+- Implement unit conveter option so we can see F or C
+- Instead of having cities set in stone, we can have the user choose a city via menu or search
+- Have style options such as dark mode or light mode

 ### Implementation issues/problems:
 - Problems displaying UTF-8 symbols
   - Fixed above by just copy pasting the symbol